Kernel Hardening — Check Your Kernel Security in 30 Seconds

 There are quite a few.

 A typical Debian 13 config passes around 60% of security checks.
-The upstream defconfig – even less.
+If you compile the kernel yourself — from defconfig or by copying the distro config and running make oldconfig — the result can be even worse.
 Options like CONFIG_STACKPROTECTOR_STRONG, CONFIG_INIT_STACK_ALL_ZERO, or CONFIG_RANDOMIZE_KSTACK_OFFSET_DEFAULT are often not enabled because nobody manually searches through thousands of options looking for them.

 How to check?